seinecle/codapps/docs/generated-html/subdir/classes-and-methods_temp_html.md

 //ST: !
 To illustrate:

-image::.png[align="center", "The scope of variables"] {nbsp} +
+image::The-scope-of-variables.png[align="center", title="The scope of variables"]
+{nbsp} +

 //ST: !